cfengine/documentation/getting-started/installation/installation-enterprise-free.markdown

 The Mission Portal is immediately accessible.
 Connect to the Policy Server through your web browser at:

-https://`<IP address of your Policy Server>`
+http://`<IP address of your Policy Server>`

 username: admin
 password: admin

+The Mission Portal runs TCP port 80 by default.
+(Click [here] (https://cfengine.zendesk.com/entries/25005193-Configure-Mission-Portal-to-use-HTTPS-instead-of-HTTP) to configure the Mission Portal to use HTTPS instead of HTTP.)
 During the initial setup, the Host(s) might take a few minutes to show up in the Mission Portal.
 Simply refresh the web page and login again if necessary.

 Note: If you are running Enterprise with Vagrant, you must add the correct port: http://localhost:<port> in your browser.
 The <port> is the port-forwarder